jamesjhare/mbp-dgpu-scripts/README.md

 Copy grub.dgpu_disabled and grub.dgpu_enabled to /etc/default

 The scripts must be run as a user with permission to alter boot entries and configuration files in /etc -- typically root and as written checks that root is running the script.

+Yes I know this could be done cleaner and more fault-tolerant.
+Maybe I'll get to that.